 Bonus: We have done the math for you!
 You can check out the best time to post on YouTube by going through our comprehensive guide.

-- Around 34% of videos removed from YouTube are deleted due to child safety reasons.
+- Approximately 34% of videos removed from YouTube are deleted due to child safety concerns.

-An additional 5% of flagged videos were taken down because they were spam or had content that was misleading.
+An additional 5% of flagged videos were removed because they contained spam or misleading content.
 Around 8% of the removed videos were deleted because they contained cyberbullying and harassment.

 Here is a table showing the top reasons for the removal of YouTube videos: